garyfleming/the-board-whisperer/the-board-whisperer.md

 ![original](images/sotc-signal.jpg)

 ^ I've mentioned "Signals" a few times now, so it's worth thinking about what that means.
 The more your board can reflect your work, the more it will help you to see issues.
-You need to be attentive
+You need to be attentive to places where your board isn't giving you enough information to do the work well, or is giving you far too much and drowning you in details.

 ---